sp4wn-owner/Spawn/Robots/AgileX/Piper_Arms/README.md

 ## Step 1
 Follow the installation instructions.
 Communication with arms is over the can0 and can1.
 Please refer to AgileX's [GitHub](https://github.com/agilexrobotics/piper_sdk/blob/master/README(EN).MD) for setting up communication.

-No ROS required.
 Our vrHandler script is currently untested with the hardware so use with caution and update as needed.
 May be compatible with Raspberry Pi.

 ## Step 2
 On [Spawn](https://sp4wn.com), connect to your robot (sp4wn.com/username).
 Then 'Enter VR' to start transmitting tracking data.